Deepdwn/docs/content/changelog/version-0-34-0/index.md

 ## New accessibility preferences

-A new section has been added to Deepdwn's preferences to house accessibility settings.
-The existing settings for the tab key behavior (toggling between indenting and navigation), and high-contrast display, have both been moved moved here.
+A new section has been added to Deepdwn's preferences for accessibility settings.
+The existing settings for the tab key behavior (toggling between indenting and navigation), and high-contrast display, have both been moved here.

-Two new options have been added as well:
+Two new options have been added here as well:

 1. **Display entire document at once**: By default, Deepdwn hides offscreen content for performance reasons in a way that may interfere with screen readers, in some cases.
 With this setting enabled, the entire document will be rendered at once which may improve support, at the cost of rendering performance.
 2. **Align heading text**: This setting enables or disables outdented headings.
 Headings are normally positioned in a way that may interfere with some screen readers, so this setting has been added to improve compatibility if needed.